Sherlock Holmes (1984 TV series)

 Sherlock Holmes is the overall title given to the series of Sherlock Holmes adaptations produced by the British television company Granada Television between 24 April 1984 and 11 April 1994.

 Of the 60 Holmes stories written by Arthur Conan Doyle, 43 were adapted in the series, spanning 36 one-hour episodes and five feature-length specials.
 Episode 35 "The Eligible Bachelor" has material from both "The Adventure of the Noble Bachelor" and "The Adventure of the Veiled Lodger", while episode 40 incorporates the plot lines of both "The Adventure of the Mazarin Stone" and "The Adventure of the Three Garridebs".

 The series was broadcast on the ITV network in the UK and starred Jeremy Brett as Holmes.
 Watson was played by David Burke in the first series (Adventures) and by Edward Hardwicke from the second series (Return) onwards.

 Plot

 In the late Victorian era, Sherlock Holmes is the world's only consulting detective.
 His practice is largely with private clients, but he is also known to assist the police, often in the shape of Inspector Lestrade, when their cases overlap.
 His clients range from private citizens of modest means to members of royalty.
-His ability to spot clues easily overlooked by others, bring certain specialist knowledge — for example chemistry, botany, anatomy – and deductive reasoning to bear on problems enable him to solve the most complex cases.
+His ability to spot clues easily overlooked by others, and to apply both specialist knowledge—chemistry, botany, anatomy—and deductive reasoning, enable him to solve the most complex cases.
 He is assisted in his work by military veteran Dr. John Watson, with whom he shares rooms at 221B Baker Street.

 Holmes craves mental stimulation, and is known to relapse into depression, and drug use when there are no sufficiently complex cases to engage him.